kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 **Drivers must be aware of the enablement status of the `DRADeviceCompatibilityGroups` flag**

 The feature flag can be enabled/disabled at runtime.
-This requires drivers that leverage this feature to identfy when it is disabled and update the ResourceSlices they manage to not leverage the feature.
+This requires drivers to identfy the flag status and update the ResourceSlices they manage accordingly.

 ## Design Details